russellh76/MARTA-iOS-Shortcuts/README.md

 ## Possible future functionality:
 1. List all active trains by destination.
 2. List all active trains by direction.
+3. How many trains?
+4. How many busses active in last 10 minutes.

 ## Link dump:
 1. Train Location Map: http://labs.itsmarta.com/trains/